reversely/reverses-master/about.md

 image: /assets/images/Readme.jpg
 ---

-Re:verses is a project devoted to conversations with authors and thinkers about the processes that drive their work. <br>
+Re:verses houses conversations with authors about the processes that drive their work. <br>

-The site was developed in Jekyll and inspired by <a href ="www.divedapper.com">Divedapper</a>.
+The site was developed in Jekyll.